Silent Killer: A Stealthy, Clean-Label, Black-Box Backdoor Attack: Results

+To evaluate Silent Killer's black-box effectiveness, we used ResNet18, VGG11, and MobileNetV2 models in all surrogate and target combinations (Table~\ref{tab:blackbox}).
+Our black-box attack consistently outperforms SA.
+For example, we achieved a substantial 61.82 ASR improvement for MobileNet and 49.64 ASR points for VGG11 when the surrogate model was ResNet18.
+Notably, our method achieves these results without the need for the computationally costly retraining procedures used by SA.
+This suggests our attack's superiority in black-box settings and the potential for even better performance by adopting similar techniques.

-One challenge of poisoning attacks in the real world is inserting poisoned samples into the victim's training set.
-If the attacker can use a small number of samples, it is easier to bring these samples to the training set, and it will be difficult for the victim to find them.
-Therefore, we investigated the sensitivity of the ASR to the choice of $N$, the number of poisoned samples.
-In this experiment, we evaluate our perturbation-trigger attack when selecting $N = \{50, 100, 200, 300, 400\}$ and test the results on the three architectures.
-As shown in figure \ref{fig:n_samples}, our method was successful with as few as 50 samples, which is only 0.1\% of the size of the training set.
-This indicates that our method is highly efficient and can be successful with a limited number of training samples.
+\paragraph{Sensitivity Analysis} In real-world scenarios, discreetly adding many poisoned samples to the victim's training data is challenging.
+We examined how the ASR varies with the number of poisoned samples ($N$), testing with $N = \{50, 100, 200, 300, 400\}$ on three models.
+In Figure \ref{fig:ablation}, we demonstrate our method's efficiency, achieving success with as few as 50 samples, only 0.1\% of the training set's size.
+This highlights our attack's effectiveness with a limited number of training samples.

-Furthermore, we analyzed $\epsilon_t, \epsilon_p$, the upper bound of the perturbation of the trigger and the poison.
-We chose $\epsilon_t=\epsilon_p=\epsilon \in \{4/255, 8/255, 12/255, 16/255\}$.
-As we expected, there is a tradeoff between the stealthiness of the attack, i.e. the value of $\epsilon$, and its performance.
-The results and some perturbation examples are shown in figures \ref{fig:epsilon} and \ref{fig:eps}.
+We also examined the upper limit of perturbation norms for the trigger and poison, using $\epsilon \in \{4/255, 8/255, 12/255, 16/255\}$.
+As expected, we observed a tradeoff between attack stealthiness (determined by $\epsilon$) and performance.
+Results and perturbation examples are in Figure \ref{fig:ablation}.